Christof/vim_tips/vim_tips.md

 it loads the first hidden file, which can be saved with `:w` or discarded with `:e!`. `:qa[ll]` closes all windows, discarding changes without warning. `:wa[ll]` writes all modified buffers to disk.

+`:w ++p` ensures that all directories in the path are created before the file is written.

 If Vim is started by passing a directory as argument, it starts netrw, its file explorer.
 Netrw is also started when passing a directory to